-3C.15: S/W6, S/W7, S8 Accoutrements positioning guide
+Table 3C.15: S/W6, S/W7, S8 Accoutrements positioning guide

-Ribbons Positioned centrally on the left breast with bottom of the ribbon 5mm above pocket.
+Positioned centrally on the left breast with bottom of the ribbon 5mm above pocket.
 White / Black Dress: The top row of ribbon bars is to be positioned with the top edge approx. 130-150mm vertically below the shoulder, positioned centrally on the left breast.
-Specialisation badge Positioned centrally 5mm above ribbons.
-Citation Positioned centrally on the left breast as for the first row of ribbons.
+First awarded badge is to be positioned centrally 5mm above medals.
+If two badges, second badge is to be worn 5mm above the first.
+Technical Charge Badges and Officer Specialisation badges are not to be worn concurrently.
+Positioned centrally on the left breast as for the first row of ribbons.
 Following row of ribbons positioned 5mm above citation's top edge.
-Name badge Positioned centrally on the right breast 5mm above pocket.
+Positioned centrally on the right breast 5mm above pocket.
 White / Black Dress: Centrally on the right breast, the bottom edge of the name badge is to be in line with bottom edge of the bottom row of ribbons / citation.
 For members not entitled to wear ribbons the top edge of the name badge is to be positioned approx. 130-150mm vertically below the shoulder.
-Service Readiness Badge Worn centrally 5mm above name badge.
-Commendations Worn centrally 5mm above Service Readiness Badge.
-If 2 badges, senior badge positioned closest to the centre of the chest with a 3mm space separating them CWO Badge Centrally on right shirt pocket.
+Worn centrally 5mm above name badge.
+Worn centrally 5mm above Service Readiness Badge.
+If two or three badges, senior badge positioned closest to the centre of the chest with a 3mm space separating them.
+Centrally on right shirt pocket.
 Worn centrally below name badge on white dress and utility jacket.
-RI Badge Positioned on the top left hand corner of the right pocket.
+Positioned on the top left hand corner of the right pocket.
+The wearing of all Accoutrements on the long sleeve white shirt when wearing W7 ensemble in the office environment is no longer mandatory.
+Rank Insignia and the name badge are the only embellishments required to be worn.
+When representing the Navy at official meetings and functions or conducting Ceremonial activities all accoutrements are to be worn.
+The wearing of all Accoutrements on the Utility jacket when wearing W7 remains extant.